-Colonel Erin M. Staine-Pyne is the Vice Commander, 62nd Airlift Wing, Joint Base Lewis-McChord, Washington.
-She assists the commander in ensuring the readiness of more than 2,400 active-duty military and civilian personnel, along with 48 C-17 Globemaster III aircraft, to support worldwide combat and humanitarian airlift and airdrop operations.
+Colonel Erin M. Staine-Pyne is the Commander of the 62nd Airlift Wing, Joint Base Lewis-McChord, Washington.
+She ensures the readiness of more than 2,400 active-duty military and civilian personnel, along with 40 permanently assigned C-17 Globemaster III aircraft to support worldwide combat and humanitarian airlift and airdrop operations.
 As the provider of the Prime Nuclear Airlift Forces, the 62 AW is the only wing in the Department of Defense tasked to airlift nuclear and nuclear-related cargo.

-In addition, the 62nd AW serves as the primary active-duty wing in support of Operation DEEP FREEZE, partnering with Reserve, Guard, and civilian agencies, to provide airlift support for the National Science Foundation's U.S. Antarctic Program.
+In addition, the 62 AW serves as the primary active-duty wing in support of Operation Deep Freeze, partnering with Reserve, Guard, and civilian agencies to provide airlift support for the National Science Foundation’s U.S. Antarctic Program.
 The wing also provides mission support to the 446th Airlift Wing (Associate).

-Colonel Staine-Pyne also served as the United States Transportation Command Liaison Officer to US Pacific Command, providing advice and assistance to USPACOM leadership and staff on joint deployment and distribution issues associated with supported USPACOM operations, plans, exercises, policies, and procedures prior to her current position.
+Colonel Staine-Pyne also served as the United States Transportation Command Liaison Officer to U.S. Pacific Command, providing advice and assistance to USPACOM leadership and staff on joint deployment and distribution issues associated with supported USPACOM operations, plans, exercises, policies, and procedures prior to her current position.
 Most recently, she served as the Vice Commander of the 62nd AW.

 1998 Bachelor of Science Degree, United States Air Force Academy, Colorado Springs, Colo.

 2004 United States Air Force Weapons School (C-130), Little Rock AFB, Ark, Distinguished Graduate

 2004 Squadron Officer School, Maxwell AFB, Ala.

 2009 Air Command and Staff College (correspondence), Maxwell AFB, Ala.